 3 - Made again with Burgess buttercup.
 I will want to try it with other squashes, but I'm equally happy to favor the Burgess.
 I also used a smaller quantity of squash - my squash was small and I didn't want to have to commit to a bit of another and have to figure out what to make with the rest at a later date.
 And I thought, what if I only had one squash?
 So I thought working out a range of quantity for the squash would be a good idea.
 It worked out just fine, but what it revealed was more spiciness from the cayenne - I thought it was a bit too spicy, but Ben and Paz both were fine with it.
 Since I want to build in flexibility, I will also include a 'to taste' option for the cayenne.

-1 2 Tbsps 7 leaves finely chopped fresh sage
+7 leaves finely chopped fresh sage (about 2 Tbsps.)

 Salt and freshly ground black pepper